mediakular/gridcraft/README.md

 <img width="400" alt="image" src="https://github.com/mediakular/gridcraft/assets/23722678/c471b1ba-9eb4-4dc0-91d7-93553fb6ad6a">

-### Exciting Features ✨
+### Features ✨

-- **Paging**: Navigate through large datasets effortlessly.
+- [x] **Paging**: Use the default paging component or create your own.
-- **Sorting**: Arrange data in ascending or descending order with ease.
+- [x] **Sorting**: Use default sorting, set specific sorting value or implement your own custom sorting function.
-- **Custom Filtering**: Tailor data views to your specific needs.
+- [x] **Filtering**: Implement your own filters - quick and simple.
-- **Grouping**: Organize related data into logical groups.
+- [x] **Grouping**: It's never been easier to set up grouping functionality for your grid.
-- **Row Selection**: Select and manipulate individual or multiple rows.
+- [x] **Row Selection**: Row selection made easy - juist activate it and access selected rows.
-- **Custom Row edit**: Integrate any custom or third-party components to edit your data.
+- [x] **Custom Row edit**: Simply create your own column with with your own actions/functions.
+You can also integrate any third-party components to edit your data.
-- **Customizable Output**: Personalize grid appearance to match your style guide.
+- [x] **Theming**: Personalize grid appearance to match your style guide.
+Overwrite existing default themes or create your own.
+There are endless possibilities and we tried to make it as easy as possible for you.
-- **Typesafe**: Stay typesafe and use the types from your own business model.
+- [x] **Typesafe**: Stay typesafe and use the types from your own business model.
-- **Tailwind CSS ready**: Completely compatible with tailwind CSS and any other framework.
+- [x] **Tailwind CSS Ready**: Completely compatible with Tailwind CSS and any other CSS framework.

 ## Installation